Statement

 Ruben's beings are a fantastic becoming that center around anthologies and social issues concerning; border culture, abjection, adaptation, and mestizaje.
 Aided by Speculative Fiction, Nahualismo, Sci-Fi, and the Labor of his family.
 His work hybridizes and creates parallels between; land, the human, and the animal as a way to investigate the process in which violence eradicates, erases, and erodes communities of color.
-In the process, he makes guides that rest and shapeshift between different hybrid states of; the mundane, the terrible, and the sacred.
+He makes beings that derrive from abject queer fecundity, shapeshifting between different hybrid states of; the mundane, the terrible, and the sacred.

 “You are horror and beauty in rare combination” -Octavia E. Butler